 About the Artist

-In May of 2018, he was awarded the New Hampshire Institute of Art Distinguished Alumni Award for his work bringing the arts to at-risk youth through the Mayhew Program.
+His interest in academic draftsmanship and classical painting led him to briefly join the Ingbretson Atelier in Manchester, New Hampshire, where he studied for two years within the Boston School Tradition.
+In 2017, O’Brien returned to the New Hampshire Institute of Art going on to earn his master degree in, Visual Arts.
+Shortly following, in May of 2018, he was awarded the New Hampshire Institute of Art Distinguished Alumni Award primarily for his work bringing the arts to at-risk youth through the Mayhew Program.
 In addition, he was recognized for his educational installation piece at the Hooksett Wastewater Treatment Plant.